General information about trust accounts

 Requesting a full or partial refund of Statutory Deposit funds held by the Society

-A law firm may request repayment of money to enable necessary payments to be made out of the general trust account of the practice.
-The law practice must have reasonable grounds for believing that the payment needs to be made out of the general trust account within 7 days after the day when the demand is made.
+A law practice may request repayment of money held in the Society's Statutory Deposit Account, to enable necessary payments to be made from teh practice's general trust account.
+The law practice must have reasonable grounds for believing that the payment needs to be made out of the general trust account within the next 7 days.

-Refer to section 72 of the Legal Profession Regulation 2007.
+Refer to section 72 of the Legal Profession Regulation 2007 (ACT).

 -